 Frances Waite graduated from the Pratt Institute in Brooklyn, New York in 2015 with a Bachelors of Fine Arts in Drawing.
-Solo Exhibitions include Hot Water, Cob, London (2021); Escape Fantasy (OVR), Cob, London (2020); Slap the Void, Elijah Wheat Showoom, Brooklyn, New York (2018); My Girl, Elijah Wheat Showroom, Brooklyn, New York (2016).
-Group Exhibitions include Western Exhibitions Drawing Biennial, Western Exhibitions, Chicago, Illinois (2021); Female Trouble, Western Exhibitions, Chicago, Illinois, (2020); Island, Ramp Gallery, London, United Kingdom, (2020); Graduation, Good Mother Gallery, Oakland, California, (2019); The Anti Art Fair with Elijah Wheat Showroom, London, United Kingdom, (2019); Here for the Right Reasons (Curated by Janie Korn & Artie Niederhoffer), Sleep Center, New York (2017); Nasty Women, Knockdown Center, Brooklyn, New York (2017); Tie His Hands Gently (Curated by Aurel Schmidt), Romeo, New York, New York (2017); No Empty Vessels, Gildar Gallery, Denver, Colorado (2016); Her Mojo, ASH Art & Space, Long Island City, New York (2016); Phantasmagoria, Kunsthalle Projects, Brooklyn, New York (2015).
+Solo exhibitions include Another Day in the Kingdom, Setareh, Düsseldorf, Germany (2021); Hot Water, Cob, London (2021); Escape Fantasy (OVR), Cob Gallery, London, UK (2020); Slap the Void, Elijah Wheat Showoom, Brooklyn, New York, USA (2018); My Girl, Elijah Wheat Showroom, Brooklyn, New York (2016).
+Group Exhibitions include Western Exhibitions Drawing Biennial, Western Exhibitions, Chicago, Illinois (2021); Female Trouble, Western Exhibitions, Chicago, Illinois, USA (2020); Island, Ramp Gallery, London, UK (2020); NADA This Is Fair, Elijah Wheatroom Showroom, NY (2020).